 2.Choose your preferred tools to make your budget

 If you want to make your budget quick and easy, I highly prefer you to make use of online tools.
-This tools helps you automatically budget your money without any technical skills.
-Here’s the top budgeting tools I highly recommend to everyone.
+This tools helps you to budget your money without any technical skills.
+Here’s the top budgeting tools I highly recommend:

 – PocketGuard is the best budgeting app you can find online.
-Why?
-It automatically creates a budget for you.
 You just have to enter the amount of income you receive each month and your financial goals you want to achieve.
 And Boom!
 There you go!
 It also tracks your monthly income, deposits to your savings accounts, your monthly expenses and more.
 However, the downside of this budgeting app is that you have to pay an amount before using the app.

-– Quicken is one of the best personal finance software today.
+– Quicken is the third of the best personal finance software today.
 It doesn’t only help you on your budget but it also helps you manage your debts, saving goals, and many more.
-Another awesome advantages of using Quicken is that it allows you to pay all your bills in just few clicks and it also helps you calculate your total net worth.
+Another awesome advantage of using Quicken is that it allows you to pay all your bills in just few clicks and it also helps you calculate your total net worth.
 This software is not free and you have to pay to use this software.

-So that’s the best free and paid tools you can use to easily make your own budget.
+So that’s the best online tools you can use to easily create your own budget.
 Choose what your heart desires.

 3.Evaluate and Assess your Budget

 After making your own monthly budget, it’s not yet over.
 You have to evaluate and assess it before implementing it.
-If there’s any errors and mistakes, you have to check it and find a solution.
+If you found any errors, you have to check it and solve it right away.
 If your expenses are higher than your income, try to lessen your expenses and get ready to take some sacrifices.